Chart Color Schemes

 Health

-Kelvin Grove's residents boast exceedingly positive health performance metrics with prevalence of common health conditions quite low across both younger and older age cohorts
+The level of general health in Kelvin Grove is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Kelvin Grove's health outcomes show notable results with low prevalence of common health conditions in both younger and older age groups.
+Kelvin Grove has demonstrated better-than-average health outcomes according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is relatively low across both younger and older age groups.

-Approximately 58% of its total population (5,542 people) has private health cover.
-Mental health issues and asthma are the most prevalent medical conditions, affecting 10.7 and 6.4% of residents respectively.
-77.4% of residents report no medical ailments, compared to 0% in Greater Brisbane overall.
-The area has 6.0% (569 people) of residents aged 65 and over, with health outcomes among seniors requiring more attention than the broader population.
+Approximately 58% of Kelvin Grove's total population (5,561 people) have private health cover, compared to 55.8% in Greater Brisbane.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 10.7% and 6.4% of residents respectively.
+About 77.4% of Kelvin Grove residents report being completely free from medical ailments, compared to 69.2% in Greater Brisbane.
+Working-age residents have low chronic condition prevalence.
+The area has 6.4% of residents aged 65 and over (609 people), which is lower than the 15.2% in Greater Brisbane.
+Health outcomes among seniors are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health